mui/material-ui/docs/data/joy/components/tabs/tabs.md

 ### Segmented controls

-To mimic the iOS segmented controls, add a border-radius to the Tab List component and set the selected Tab background to `background.surface`.
+To mimic the segmented controls of iOS, add a border-radius to the Tab List component and set the selected Tab background to `background.surface`.

 {{"demo": "TabsSegmentedControls.js"}}